Fixed points for actions of Aut(Fn) on CAT(0) spaces: Abstract

 \section{Abstract}

-For $n\geq 4$ we study global fixed points for isometric actions of the automorphism group of a free group of rank $n$ on complete $d$-dimensional \CAT\ spaces.
-We prove that whenever the automorphism group of a free group of rank $n$ acts by isometries on complete $d$-dimensional \CAT\ space such that $d<2\cdot\left\lfloor\frac{n}{4}\right\rfloor-1$ it must fix a point.
-This property has implications for irreducible representations of the automorphism group of a free group of rank $n$.
-For $n\geq 5$ we obtain similar results for the unique subgroup of index two in the automorphism group of a free group.
+For $n\geq 4$ we discuss questions concerning global fixed points for isometric actions of \Aut, the automorphism group of a free group of rank $n$, on complete \CAT\ spaces.
+We prove that whenever \Aut\ acts by isometries on complete $d$-dimensional \CAT\ space with $d<2\left\lfloor\frac{n}{4}\right\rfloor-1$, then it must fix a point.
+This property has implications for irreducible representations of \Aut, which are also presented here.
+For \SAut, the unique subgroup of index two in \Aut, we obtain similar results.